 Along with Nice Old Town, Le Port, Promenade des Anglais, and Carre D Or are the best neighborhoods in Nice for tourist.
 They both near the beach, with plenty of things to do in its neighborhood.
 Nice is very walkable, you can easily explore the 7km Promenade des Anglais on foot.

 There is plenty to do for all, old and young.
-If you are looking for budget accommodation, you will not be disappointed while those looking for luxury hotels have plenty of choice.
+If you are looking for budget accommodation, you will not be disappointed while those looking for luxury hotels have plenty of choices.
 You can expect some amazing views from beachfront hotels out to the Mediterranean.

-Mid Range hotels may not be centrally located in the city centre but Nice’s transport infrastructure can get you anywhere in the city or down the coastline easily.
+Nice’s transport infrastructure can get you anywhere in the city or down the coastline easily.
 You have the choice of bus, tram or rail but taxis are expensive, so beware!

-|💖 Best Area:||Le Vieux-Nice (Old Town)|
+|💖 Best Area for First-Timers:||Le Vieux-Nice (Old Town)|